 One of Gupta Wessler’s former legal assistants has described this job as “an apprenticeship in high-stakes public-interest appellate advocacy.”
 Our legal assistants handle a very broad range of administrative and substantive responsibilities for a small but busy law firm focused on Supreme Court, appellate, and complex litigation.
-They’re usually the first point of contact for new clients and cases and they oversee the final quality control over briefs filed in the nation’s highest courts.
-We’re proud that our legal assistants have gone on to pursue careers in public interest law.
+They’re often the first point of contact for new clients and cases and they oversee the final quality control over briefs filed in the nation’s highest courts.
+We’re proud that many of our legal assistants have gone on to pursue careers in public interest law.

 Responsibilities include drafting, editing, formatting, and filing legal documents; research relating to cases; tracking court deadlines and ensuring that projects are on track; scheduling and arranging meetings, speaking appearances, moot courts, and travel; general administrative tasks, including keeping on top of telephone calls and emails for the firm’s lawyers; developing newsletters and other mailings; and other tasks as assigned.

 Gupta Wessler PLLC is the only organization of its kind in the nation—a private public interest law firm specializing in high-profile Supreme Court, appellate, and constitutional litigation.
 Our cases cover a very broad range of issues, including workers’ and consumers’ rights, civil rights, class actions, access to the courts, and constitutional and administrative law.
 In these and other areas, we work closely with leading non-profit organizations, scholars, policy experts, local governments, and other law firms to help shape the law in ways that enhance justice and improve people’s lives.

 * * *